gmonnerat/gmnt.net/content/post/canceling-axios-requests.md

   })
 ```

-So, if a global `cancel`, every new request to `updateTotalPrice` will cancel the previous one, if exists.
+So, if with a global `cancel`, every new request in `updateTotalPrice` will cancel the previous one, if exists.